-One of those types of workouts is martial arts.
+One of those types of workouts is a martial arts class.
 Martial arts is not only fun, it is also a full-body workout that pushes you aerobically and anaerobically.
-Martial arts such as Muay Thai can burn up to 1,000 calories in an hour.
+A one-hour Muay Thai class can burn up to 1,000 calories.
 Also, while getting a workout, you are learning practical self-defense skills that may come in handy one day.

 Martial arts isn’t just about upgrading yourself physically, however.
 Martial arts challenges you to grow mentally, spiritually, and emotionally.
 Training martial arts will help to instill focus, discipline, self-confidence, and work ethic in you that permeates into your everyday life.

 While it is not the same as your twenties, your fifties are meant for your enjoyment, and you will enjoy them a whole lot more with a fit body.